EUDR extension greenlit by European Council as 200 NGOs call for go-ahead

 The Council agreed a postponement of 12 months would allow third countries, member states, operators and traders more time to prepare for the "due diligence obligations", ensuring commodities sold in or exported from the EU would be deforestation-free.

-Next, the Council will inform the European Parliament prior to a vote on the proposal in a plenary session on 13-14 November.
+Next, the Council will inform the European Parliament of its decision, after which the Parliament will vote on the proposal in a plenary session on 13-14 November.

-Following, the Council must vote on the regulation's formal adoption so it can be enforced by the end of the year, the Council said in a statement.
+The Council must also vote on the regulation's formal adoption so it can be enforced by the end of the year, the Council said in a statement.

 EU Parliament must vote on EUDR delay

 Although both the Commission and the Council have recommended a delay, EUDR has been in place since 29 June 2023.
-It is the requirements to provide legal documentation to trade certain commodities and products containing these commodities that have been delayed, said RSPO deputy director for EMA Ruben Brunsveld.
+It is the requirements to provide legal documentation to trade certain commodities and products containing these that have been delayed, said RSPO deputy director for EMEA Ruben Brunsveld.

-However, in a letter, over 225 civil society organisations from 42 countries joined forces this week with the WWF to call on the European Parliament and EU governments to bin the 12-month delay.
+But the proposed delay has faced backlash.
+In a letter this week, over 225 civil society organisations from 42 countries joined forces with the WWF to call on the European Parliament and EU governments to bin the 12-month delay.

 "This is not the moment to give companies even more time to destroy our remaining forests," said WWF manager for the European policy office, Anke Schulmeister-Oldenhove.